invpe/GridShell/Documentation/Scripts/README.md

 `READ` - Read a file from internal SPIFFS filesystem

-`WRITE` - Write a telemetry data to a file on the gridshell network
+`WRITE` - Write a telemetry data to a gridshell network

 `SHA1` - Generate SHA1